 We cover a lot of very Android-specific gear here at AP, narrowing certain things all the way down to the device-specific level.
 For this review, though, we're going broad.
 Really broad.
 Instead of a way to carry your phone, your tablet, or just an Android device in general, we're taking a look at a backpack for all your gadgets, gear, and other stuff.

 When I first laid eyes on the Klasden Levanaus backpack that SPIGEN SGP sent us to review, one thing was clear to me: I was looking at a quality product.
+Of course, I expected nothing less, because every SPIGEN product I've ever touched has been nothing short of awesome - in both form and function.
 Read More